-Cobrowsing software allows people to collaboratively 'browse' a website or app together in real time.
-Cobrowsing is most commonly used in customer service scenarios.
 Also known as co-browsing or collaborative browsing, a typical cobrowsing use case is to enable one person (a contact centre agent) to join a user (a website visitor or customer) on an existing website session to see, understand and solve problems.
+By adding cobrowsing to your company's website, you can assist in a whole new way and provide an exceptional customer experience for your website visitors which won't interfere with their browsing.

-Cobrowsing sends the agent an accurate visual representation of the customer's view of the website.
+Cobrowsing is usually used alongside live chat, which allows customer service agent or even entire sales teams to communicate with customers throughout their customer journey.
+The service agent is sent an accurate visual representation of the customer's view of the website, directly through the web browser.
 Any changes that occur are updated on both the client and agent views in real time.
 The agent can assist the customer, by securely co-navigating the website.
 The agent can also annotate the customer's view of the website, help to fill out forms, and even overlay documents.

 Cobrowsing is a great tool for helping customers who are stuck, confused or frustrated with an online process.
-Having a human be able to remotely help you is a great customer experience.
-We can all relate to the frustration of having to try and explain to agents over the phone what we are seeing on a website.
+Having agents be able to remotely help you is great for improving both customer support and customer experience.
+We can all relate to the frustration of having to try and explain to agents over the phone what we are seeing on a website!

 It has been proven by independent research bodies that cobrowsing tools can increase order values and reduce call times.
-Cobrowsing is an intuitive tool for agents to use, as it allows agents a completely accurate render of the customer's website session, and so allows fast resolution times.
+Cobrowsing is an intuitive tool for agents to use, as it gives agents a completely accurate render of the customer's website session, so makes resolution times a lot faster.
 Being able to physically guide customers towards specific pages and products also helps improve average order values and enable upselling opportunities in sales orientated contact centres.

-Cobrowsing is mostly used as a high touch customer service tool, but it has great benefits as a sales tool too.
-It essentially brings a human level of customer assistance to a website process.
+Cobrowsing is mostly used as a customer service tool, but it has great benefits as a sales tool too.
+It essentially brings a human level of customer assistance to a website process, which can otherwise feel detached and cold.

 Cobrowsing is a versatile tool, but the most common use cases are: